thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 12 July 2022
+### Daily Rundown on Wednesday, 13 July 2022

-- The average temperature today is 23.13˚C;
+- The average temperature today is 22.15˚C;
-- With highs of 24.97˚C and lows of 17.17˚C.
+- With highs of 24.68˚C and lows of 14.66˚C.
 - You can expect broken clouds for the day.

 <!-- weather_marker ends -->